Get

 Why Should You Secure a Cat Tree?

-While you might not have a problem with a short cat tree, a tall cat tree is less stable simply due to its height.
+While you might not have a problem with a short cat tree, unless it has a proportionally larger and heavier base; a tall cat tree can be less stable simply due to its height.
 That is why it’s recommended to secure it against a wall and place it in a corner to give it extra stability.
 There are several reasons that unstable cat trees are dangerous not just to your cat but also to you and your children.

 Injury